 Another great recipe to make in advance and eat throughout the week.
 For added richness and decadence, Vera from OMG Chocolate Desserts adds equal parts cream cheese and mascarpone cheese to the cheesecake filling.
 It is totally acceptable to replace the mascarpone cheese with the same amount of cream cheese, but you might want to add a little extra vanilla extract just to maintain the richness factor.
 The tartness of the blueberries goes so well with the cheese cake filling you will feel like eating a little drop of heaven.
 Warm your portion in the microwave just for a few seconds and you will literally soar in delight.

-Another breakfast muffin recipe.
-This time on the sweeter side.
-You can also bake these in advance and the muffins are a great option to store in the freezer for up to 3 months.
+Another breakfast muffin recipe, this time on the sweeter side.
+And you can also bake these in advance as the muffins are a great option to store in the freezer for up to 3 months.
 The sisters at Six Sisters’ Stuff recommend thawing them in the fridge in order to prevent them from turning bad or hardening and just reheat them in the microwave for that fresh-out-of-the-oven feel.
 Add a mix of dark chocolate chips and peanut butter chips for that extra kick.